 Construction phasing for implementation of all Dana Point Harbor Revitalization Plan improvements shall minimize the disruption of vehicular and pedestrian access routes and parking availability to the maximum extent feasible.
 In the event of temporary closures, alternate routes and clear directional signage shall be provided.
 Any parking loss temporarily during construction shall be replaced prior to its removal, and shall be located in reasonable proximity to the uses its serves, to the maximum extent feasible.
+Temporary replacement parking spaces, located in reasonable proximity to the uses they serve, to the maximum extent feasible, shall be provided prior to the removal of any existing parking spaces due to construction, in accordance with an approved Construction and Temporary Operations Plan (Section II-14.6e).
 Additionally, no construction shall be permitted to block the main navigational channels in the Harbor and should minimize the disruption or loss of existing docks by providing temporary facilities to the greatest extent feasible.